Syracuse Herald-American, June 4

-September 10: The job of clearing Solvay Process waste from along State Fair Boulevard has practically been completed and highway conditions there are now normal.
-The 500-foot gap in the dike that broke last Thanksgiving Day to send tons of waste cross fields and highway into the State Fairgrounds has been filled in.
-The highway has been treated and is “like new,” officials say.
+It wasn't until September that the job of clearing Solvay Process waste from along State Fair Boulevard was completed and highway conditions back to normal.
+The 500-foot gap in the dike that broke to send tons of waste cross fields and highway into the State Fairgrounds was filled in, and officials said the highway was “like new.”

 Completely recovered from a leg fracture he suffered last fall in the crash of his bomber plane in Burma, Corp.
 Kenneth Dilling, 25, is enjoying a 30-day furlough in Syracuse with his parents, Mr. and Mrs. Ira K. Dilling of 331 Driscoll Avenue ( located a stone's throw from Solvay).

 In service since mid-December of 1941, a few days after Pearl Harbor, Corp.
 Dilling says home looked better to him than anything else in the world.

 He was one of a crew of 12 operating a big bomber in the Pacific and was injured during his 12th mission, his second over Burma.
 The previous 10 were missions against Pacific Islands.